Do I have to go to court if another co-owner files a petition to force the sale of a jointly owned home? – North Carolina

 Apply the Law

 North Carolina treats partition as a court-supervised process in Superior Court, commonly handled through the Clerk of Superior Court for many steps.
-A partition case can result in (1) a physical division of the land (partition “in kind”) or (2) a court-ordered sale with the proceeds divided among the co-owners after costs and any approved adjustments.
-Once a petition is filed, the petitioner must bring the other co-owners into the case through proper service, and the court can set deadlines and hearings.
-If a party does not respond or appear after proper notice, the case may still proceed and orders may still be entered.
+A partition proceeding can result in (1) a physical division of the land (partition “in kind”) or (2) a court-ordered sale with the proceeds divided among the co-owners after costs and any approved adjustments.
+Once a petition is filed, the petitioner must bring the other co-owners into the proceeding through proper service, and the court can set deadlines and hearings.
+If a party does not respond or appear after proper notice, the proceeding may still proceed and orders may still be entered.

 Key Requirements

-• Right to partition: A tenant in common or joint tenant generally has the right to seek partition through Superior Court.
+- Right to partition: A tenant in common or joint tenant generally has the right to seek partition through Superior Court.

 What the Statutes Say